aguschin/art-guide/reverse_image_search_module/README.md

 ### Explore Different Models:
 While we are using ResNet-18 for feature extraction, we consider trying other pre-trained models (such as ResNet-50, VGG16, or Inception) to improve the quality of reverse image search results.
 Different models might capture different features and provide more accurate embeddings.

+### Data Migration from a file to DataBase:
+We are storing the embeddings in a single numpy file. we are planning to Extract the data from our numpy file, and then insert it into the database (Postgres/MYSQL).
+We will iterate through the numpy array and insert each embedding into the corresponding database table or collection.

 ### Automated Testing:
 Implement automated tests to validate any changes you make to the code.
 Automated tests can ensure that your modifications don't introduce regressions and that the core functionality remains intact.